dhuss42/ft_irc/progress.md

 ### parssing
 [x] when password is empty string the client is able to connect with providing no password and also with "", but is never disconnected -> remains in limbo
 	-> empty, "", '', "'
-[] think about further problematic things password
+[x] think about further problematic things password
 	- max length for password
-[] currently when passing "" as portnbr server is stuck in Error message
+[x] currently when passing "" as portnbr server is stuck in Error message [x] ./ircserv "891723871293719" "a" -> Error: stoi: out of range

 ### part / kick / quit
 [] what happens when last Operator leaves channel but there are other clients still in the channel